mscherotter/VI2ACS/README.md

 5. List the names of the insight files (without .json extension) in the **$sourceFiles** variable in the ConfigureSearchService.ps1 PowerShell script.
 6. Run the ConfigureSearchService.ps1 PowerShell script.

-Now all of the video index data is in two search indexes in Azure Cognitive Search, **scenes**, and **thumbnails**.
+Now all of the video index data is in two search indexes in Azure Cognitive Search, **scenesindex**, and **thumbnailindex**.

 ## Scene Index
-The scene index lets you create queries for scenes that have certain metadata, including transcript, faces, emotions, sentiment, labels, and audio effects
+The **sceneindex** lets you create queries for scenes that have certain metadata, including transcript, faces, emotions, sentiment, labels, and audio effects

 ## Thumbnail Index
-The thumbnail index lets you create queries for thumbnails that have been extracted by video indexer that have certain metadata including faces, labels, OCR, keywords, and shot tags
+The **thumbnailindex** lets you create queries for thumbnails that have been extracted by video indexer that have certain metadata including faces, labels, OCR, keywords, and shot tags